What are my tax responsibilities with a temporary nanny? She only worked for us for six weeks while my wife was on bed rest.

 - You pay all of your employees $1000 or more in a calendar quarter.

-If you meet either of these criteria, you may be required to file and remit taxes to include Social Security, Medicare, and federal and state unemployment.
-If you pay your temporary employee $2000 or more in the year you are also obligated to provide her a W-2 form at the end of the year.
+If you meet either of these criteria, you will be required to file and remit taxes to include Social Security, Medicare, and federal and state unemployment taxes.
+If you pay your temporary employee $2100 or more in the year you are also obligated to provide her a W-2 form at the end of the year.

 Your household employment tax obligations may include: